 3) A fruit and cold cut tray is appreciated.
 Hot water and a variety of tea with sugar and honey is also appreciated.

 4) When the Minnesota Ballet performs two shows in one day (a matinee and an evening performance) a full hot meal will be provided by the presenter between performances, unless discussed with the director in contract negotiations.
 The Minnesota Ballet would prefer to have a room to eat this meal that is apart from where local children are eating.
-Menu choices will be discussed with Cheryl Podtburg, Stage Manager, a few months in advance of the production dates.
+Menu choices will be discussed with Cheryl Podtburg, Stage Manager, or other Minnesota Ballet staff, a few months in advance of the production dates.